kny5/fabacademy_antonio_anaya/docs/assignments/week08.md

 <img src="../../images/week08/render_01.jpg" alt="Render_01" width=100%/>

 ## CAM with Fusion 360

 After the design has been completed the next steps to generate **""*.NC"** files for our CNC machine are:

+**1.** Configure the tool size measuring the tool available in the lab.

+- I've chose a 10 mm diameter 32 mm two flutes flat-end mill.
+- For now all the other parameters of the milling tools like the shaft and holder are not very important, because the milling depth is only about 18 mm.

 <img src="../../images/week08/fusion_03.jpg" alt="Render_02" width=100%/>
 <img src="../../images/week08/fusion_04.jpg" alt="Render_02" width=100%/>